“THE GLADDEST MOMENT IN HUMAN LIFE, ME THINKS, IS DEPARTURE INTO UNKNOWN LANDS."

 How can you offer free Denver tours?

-Because we think that Denver is unique and we want to share our fun, exciting tour through the city with everyone, regardless of your budget, our free tours operate on a "pay-what-you-like" tipping model.
-We think that you should decide how much you think your Denver tour was worth when your tour is finished.
-With your tour guide working for tips only, you know that your guide and host for the day is going to go the extra mile to make sure that you have a GREAT tour, enjoy your experience, learn something new, answer any questions you have, and give you the best local recommendations!
+Because we think that Denver is unique and we want to share our fun, exciting tour through the city with everyone, regardless of your budget, our free tours and free walks operate on a "pay-what-you-like" tipping model.
+We think that you should decide how much your Denver tour was worth when your tour is finished.
+With your local tour guide working for tips only, you know that your local guide and host for the day is going to go the extra mile to make sure that you have a GREAT Denver tour, enjoy your experience, learn something new, answer any questions you have, and give you the best local recommendations!

-When do the free Denver tours take place?
+When do the free Denver tours by foot take place?

 May 1 - October 31: Tours are seven days a week, rain, shine, (or snow!), at 10:00 a.m.